NAMIP-Computer-Museum/genuary2023/README.md

 ## Gallery

-See complete material (video versions) in the results subdirectory.
-A Youtube link is available for most fays and a P5JS link when the code was in that language.
+For many days, videos are available in the results subdirectory and also on Youtube (link below the picture).
+A P5JS link when the prompt was coded in that language.

 <!-- IMAGE-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->